Skip to main content

 How does Charter High School for Law and Social Justice rank in NY?

-Charter High School for Law and Social Justice is ranked #4012 out of 4,739 schools in NY.
+Charter High School for Law and Social Justice ranks #3,765 of 4,742 schools in NY.

 What is Charter High School for Law and Social Justice's MySchoolScout rating?

-Charter High School for Law and Social Justice has a composite rating of 4.7 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Charter High School for Law and Social Justice has a current MySchoolScout rating of 4.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Charter High School for Law and Social Justice?